rafaqz/DimensionalData.jl/docs/src/ext_dd.md

 ## `rebuild`

-Rebuild methods are used to rebuild immuatble objects with new field values, in a way that is more flexible and extensible than just using ConstructionBase.jl reconstruction.
+Rebuild methods are used to rebuild immutable objects with new field values, in a way that is more flexible and extensible than just using ConstructionBase.jl reconstruction.
 Developers can choose to ignore some of the fields passed by `rebuild`.